Thomthecoder17/QuickReference/README.md

 - For boarda with limited DIRAM, lower LVGL's memory allocation to 24 instead of 48kB in menuconfig.
 - If low on flash storage, set the partition table to the custom csv at partitions.csv.
 This is designed for 2MB flash boards.
 - ### Currently, the transit side is not implemented.
 You can ignore configuration for now.
 The weather side does work.
+- Bill of materials also substitutes many components.
+The components I used were gathered from old projects and from a local makerspace, so many were discontinued.
+    - Notable changes:
+        - ESP32-S2-Saola-1M was replaced by ESP32-S2-DevKitC-1-N8R2.
+I believe this was a similar price to my board, and it seems to actually have more flash storage and RAM.
+        - SainSmart 1.8" TFT SPI LCD Screen was replaced with a HiLetgo 1.8" TFT LCD.
+They both use the exact same contorller driver, so it should be a direct replacement.

 ## Known Bugs:
 - Weather.gov will sometimes report null data.
 In testing, this was not handled properly, resulting in an inaccurate prediction of 32F (0C).